-Agency Roles and responsibilities Murweh Shire Council Perform the following roles and responsibilities in support of the LDMG: Management, support, policy advice and coordination of the business of the LDMG and its sub-groups, including the development and maintenance of disaster management plans and sub plans.
-Identification, development, maintenance and operation of a LDCC at a primary location and maintenance of alternative locations.
+Agency Roles and responsibilities Agency Murweh Shire Council Roles and responsibilities Perform the following roles and responsibilities in support of the LDMG: Management, support, policy advice and coordination of the business of the LDMG and its sub-groups, including the development and maintenance of disaster management plans and sub plans.
+Identification, development, maintenance, and operation of a LDCC at a primary location and maintenance of alternative locations.
 Identification and delivery of training and staffing required to operate the LDCC.
 Coordination of disaster operations by the LDC through the LDCC for the LDMG ensuring that strategic decisions of the LDMG are implemented.
 Lead and coordinate recovery operations and provide immediate community support and recovery needs in conjunction with the Department of Communities, Disability Services and Seniors and relevant agencies and stakeholders, including the management and operation of evacuation centres, places of refuge or temporary relocation centres.
 Assist the community to prepare for, respond to and recover from an event or disaster.
-Issue of public information or warnings about disaster situations in accordance with Local Provide advice and support to the DDC.
+Issue of public information or warnings about disaster situations in accordance with Local Plan.
+Provide advice and support to the DDC.
 General agency responsibilities: Development and maintenance of prevention and mitigation strategies such as Land Use Planning and Capital Works programs.
 Development and maintenance of a coordinated disaster response capability through the establishment of an Emergency Operations and Recovery Team.
-Development and maintenance of a response plans where the Council is identified as the Lead Agency e.g. flooding.
-Development and maintenance of a Field Coordination Centre (FCC) capability which can be activated for any necessary events Identification and delivery of training and staffing required to operate the FCC.
-Maintenance of council essential services to the community including: Animal control Civic leadership Community contact and information Disaster and emergency management Environmental protection Public Health Refuse disposal and waste management.
+Development and maintenance of response plans where the Council is identified as the Lead Agency e.g., flooding.
+Development and maintenance of a Field Coordination Centre (FCC) capability which can be activated for any necessary events.
+Identification and delivery of training and staffing required to operate the FCC.
+Maintenance of the council's essential services to the community including: Animal control Civic leadership Community contact and information Disaster and emergency management Environmental protection Public Health Refuse disposal and waste management.
 Development and maintenance of communications systems between response and recovery agencies and coordination centres.
 Maintenance (including debris clearance) of local roads and bridges.
 Collection and interpretation of information from rainfall and flooding telemetry systems, conjointly with the Bureau of Meteorology.
 Maintenance of rainfall and flooding telemetry and warning systems.
 Community awareness and education for risks for which Council is lead agency.
+Support QPS / SES.
+Provision of advice and communication about the operations.
+Request and provide assistance through the LDC as required during disaster operations.